jaeeee/HackSC_2020/README.md

 # Live&Learn

+Built by Daniel Kwong, Rahul Nair, and Jon Le

 https://devpost.com/software/live-learn

 Live-stream.
 Listen.
 Interact.
 Learn.
 We are an online live stream where students and teachers create educational content on a variety of topics to connect with their audience in a safe space.